PeteMillians/Senior-Design/docs/FullDesign.md

   - Arguments:
     - data (int): The raw EMG data
   - Returns:
-    - Returns a boolean indicating if filtering was successful, and the filtered value.
+    - Returns a boolean indicating if filtering was successful, and the filtered value in a range from 0 to 1023.

 - ***Pair _TryReadInput(int pinNumber)***
     - Function: